Divulging meeting’s internal information dishonesty, says Fazl

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing a function of lawyers here, Maulana Fazlur Rehman, who is also the head of Jamiat Ulema-e-Islam (JUI-F), dispelled the impression of bickering and dissolution of the conglomerate of 10 opposition parties.
-However, he said revealing the inside story of the PDM meeting was tantamount to dishonesty.
+Addressing a function of lawyers here, Maulana Fazlur Rehman, who is also head of Jamiat Ulema-e-Islam (JUI-F) dispelled the impression of bickering and dissolution of the conglomerate of 10 opposition parties.
+However, he said revealing the inside story of the PDM meeting tantamount to dishonesty.

+“PPP is a democratic party and we want it to respect the opinion of the nine political parties that are part of the alliance,” he said.

-The Maulana said that during the meeting, nine parties of the alliance gave their opinion that besides long march, resignations from parliament should also be submitted.
-However, the PPP did not agree with the proposal of resignations from assemblies, he added.
+The Maulana said that during the meeting nine parties of the alliance gave their opinion that besides long march resignations from Parliament should also be submitted.
+However, PPP did not agree with the proposal of resignations from assemblies, he added.

+“But it has never been mentioned anywhere that the resignations would be the last option or they would serve like an atomic bomb,” he argued.

 Speaking about the legal system in the country, he accused the government of pursuing foreign agenda.
 “When the rulers are following foreign agenda, how could one expect Islamic legislation from them,” he said.